FLUX-SE/PayumStripeBundle/README.md

 ## Payum Stripe checkout session gateway bundle

-This bundle is designed to add a new gateway to Payum to support Stripe checkout session over symfony bundle
+This bundle is design to add a new gateway to Payum to support Stripe checkout session and Stripe JS gateways over symfony bundle

 See https://stripe.com/docs/payments/checkout for more information.